isirajieinnocent/BoardGame-Jenkins-CI-CD-pipeline/README.md

 ________________________________________
 **7. Kubernetes Deployment**
 •	The Docker image is deployed to a Kubernetes cluster, which orchestrates containerized applications.
+Kubernetes ensures:
+Scalability
+High availability
-Kubernetes ensures: o	Scalability o	High availability o	Resource optimization
+Resource optimization
 •	Once deployed, the application is verified by running smoke or functional tests.
 ________________________________________
 **8. Monitoring and Alerts**